Festival Opening and The Kōloa Village Pā‘ina

 Day of Race Packet Pick‐Up and Late Registration:

-Family and Team Discount of $5 off the regular $50 registration fee is still available until 5pm Friday 7/28.
-(Early Bird registration fee of $45 ended 7/22/23.)
+Family and Team Discount of $5 off the registration fee is still available until midnight on Friday 7/25.
+(Early Bird registration fee of $50 ends 6/30/25.)

-Late Registration: The race fee is $50 until Friday, July 28th at 5pm.
-There is an additional $5 late fee, but On-line and Walk-up registration is available on both Saturday 7/29 at Packet Pick up from 1-5pm and Day of Race 7/30 from 5:30am-6:30am
+Late Registration: The regular race fee is $55 from July 1st until Friday, July 25th at midnight.
+There is an additional $5 late fee, but On-line and Walk-up registration is available on both Saturday 7/26 at Packet Pick up from 1-5pm and Day of Race 7/27 from 5:30am-6:30am

-Race Packet Pick-up: including bib number and race jersey is Saturday, July 29th from 1pm-5pm at Poipu Beach Park and day of race from 5:30am-6:30am.
+Race Packet Pick-up: including bib number and race jersey is Saturday, July 26th from 1pm-5pm at Poipu Beach Park and day of race July 27th from 5:30am 6:30am

-Road Closures: Ho’owilli Rd (main entrance to Poipu Beach Park) will be closed from 6:30am9:00am on Sunday July30th
+Road Closures: Ho’owilli Rd (main entrance to Poipu Beach Park) will be closed from 9:00am on Sunday July 27th

 Alternate route to reach Poipu Beach is Pe’e Rd to Hoone Rd.